neilmce/quiz/rounds/theYearThatWas.md

 December
 --------
 * In December Sony suffered a serious hack of their IT systems.
-In the emails that were hacked, who was described as 'quote'?
+In the emails that were hacked, who was described as 'minimally talented spoilt brat'?

     A: Angelina Jolie.